oracle-livelabs/apex/scm-ai-agent/1-import-data/1-import-data.md

     **Views and Procedures**

     The script also creates the views and stored procedure used by the AI Agent tools.
-These keep the tool configurations in APEX simple — the business logic lives in the database, not inline in the tool.
+These keep the tool configurations in APEX simple.
+The business logic lives in the database, not inline in the tool.

     | Object | Used by |
     | --- | --- |